 With the recent release of CHiPs: The Complete Fourth Season on DVD from Warner Brothers we once again get to see the recipe for success during that era of television.
 By season four, we already know Jon (Larry Wilcox), Ponch (Erik Estrada), and the gang, and respect the job NBC had done in finding a collection of pin-up people to throw into uniform.
 Now all they needed were some uniform stories to feature our toothy team triumphing over troublemakers, and uniform was exactly what these stories were.
 A main story that featured criminal activity usually perpetrated by either people with self-righteous motivation or simply bad guys.
-Those with motivation they could justify were usually portrayed by likeable character actors from the 1960s and '70s.
-The bad guys were usually portrayed by less likeable character actors.
+Those with motivation they could justify were usually portrayed by likable character actors from the 1960s and ’70s.
+The bad guys were usually portrayed by less likable character actors.
 Secondary stories often included sports, children, and events that the CHP were involved in.

 Though Jon and Ponch were on city streets more that highways in season four, we got more than enough older four-door sedans crashing into each other and miraculously becoming airborne.
 This created a popular drinking game where if you were the first to spot the often poorly concealed ramps; you could force others to take a drink.

 Season four makes attempts at drama that are a bit heavier handed than in past seasons, but the level of success is mixed.
 In “Satans Angels,” Bonnie (Randi Oakes) is kidnapped by a group of over-the-hill bikers.
 The writing and acting in the episode don’t support what should be a dramatic situation and the episode fails to reach the height obtained by the “micro-lite” planes that are also featured in this episode.